FAQ I – The Macroregions

 A: The Structure of the Mediterranean Macroregion achieves the objectives of the Mediterranean Macroregion.

-Q: Are there delegates from organizations in the bodies of the Mediterranean Macroregion?
+Q: Are there delegates of organizations in the bodies of the Mediterranean Macroregion?

 A: Delegation in the participatory and meritocratic model of the Mediterranean Macroregion is not foreseen and therefore there are no delegates.
-In Macroregional Procedures, no one (State, Region, public or private body) has the right to veto or have delegates but only to propose people with the requisites to participate in Procedures.
-Macroregional participation is expressed with the merit-based possibility of everyone to access all roles and to develop in the highest roles through Procedures.
-People can enter the roles of the Mediterranean Macroregion and develop through Procedures (not by delegation, representation or elections).
+In Macroregional Procedures, no one (State, Region, public or private body) has the right to veto or to have delegates but only to propose people with the requisites to participate in Procedures.
+Macro-regional participation is expressed with the merit-based possibility of everyone to access all roles and to develop in the highest roles through Procedures.
+The roles of the Mediterranean Macroregion are accessed and the roles are developed by Procedures (not by delegation, representation or elections).

-Q: How can you enter the roles of the Mediterranean Macroregion and how can you develop in the roles of the Mediterranean Macroregion?
+Q: How do you access the roles of the Mediterranean Macroregion and how do you develop in the roles of the Mediterranean Macroregion?

-A: All roles are entered through specific Procedures and all roles are developed through specific Procedures.
-The Assembly has unanimously appointed the proceeding Public Administration, that is the Ombudsman at the Campania Region which established, as requested, the organizational secretariat of the Mediterranean Macroregion; the organizational secretariat of the Mediterranean Macroregion, records the incardination of roles and the development of roles according to Procedures.
+A: All roles are accessed through specific Procedures and all roles are developed through specific Procedures.
+The Assembly unanimously appointed the Public Administration proceeding in the Ombudsman at the Campania Region which established, as requested, the organizational secretariat of the Mediterranean Macro-region; the organizational secretariat of the Mediterranean Macroregion records the incardination of roles and the development of roles according to Procedures.
 Specific Standards must be respected in each role and higher Standards must be respected to develop into higher roles.

-Q: How can you enter the Mediterranean Parliament of twelve Mediterranean Parliamentarians and how do you develop in the specific internal roles in the Mediterranean Parliament?
+Q: How do you access the Mediterranean Parliament of Mediterranean and how do you develop in the specific internal roles in the Mediterranean Parliament?

-A: The Mediterranean Parliament is entered through a specific Procedure and develops into internal roles in the Mediterranean Parliament through specific Procedures.
-The organizational secretariat of the Mediterranean Macroregion records the engagement in the Mediterranean Parliament and the development of internal roles in the Mediterranean Parliament according to specific procedures in compliance with the relative rigorous Standards.
+A: The Mediterranean Parliament is accessed through a specific Procedure and develops into internal roles in the Mediterranean Parliament through specific Procedures.
+The organizing secretariat of the Mediterranean Macroregion records the engagement in the Mediterranean Parliament and the development of internal roles in the Mediterranean Parliament according to specific procedures in compliance with the relative rigorous Standards.

 Q: How are the activities attributed and how are the roles entrusted in the Mediterranean Macroregion?

-A: The activities are assigned and the roles are entrusted with the self-collocation method which is not a party or elective method but is based on the respected Standards.
-Procedures are envisaged for this purpose.
+A: The activities are attributed and the roles are entrusted with the self-collocation method which is not a party or elective method but is based on the respected Standards.
+Procedures are provided for this purpose.

 Q: Is it possible in the Mediterranean Macroregion to fill a role without respecting the Standards of the same role?

 A: The Self-Collocation model makes it impossible to fill a role without respecting the Standards of the same role because, in this model, the role coincides with the relative Standards.
-In other words, in order to continue to fill a role it is necessary to continue to respect the relative Standards and to develop into a higher role one must respect the relative Standards.
+In other words, to continue to fill a role one must continue to respect the relative Standards and to develop into a higher role one must respect the relative Standards.

 Q: How are the Standards identified?

-- A: Goals, then Paths with sub-goals, then Standards.
+A: Goal, then Path with sub-goals, then Standard.